cknoll/ackrep_deployment/README.md

     │
     ├── ackrep_data/                      ← separate repository for ackrep_data
     │  ├── .git/
     │  └── ...
+    │
+    ├── ackrep_data_for_unittests/        ← expected to be a clone/copy of ackrep_data
+    │  ├── .git/                            (must be created manually) │  └── ...
     └── ackrep_core/                      ← separate repository for ackrep_core
        ├── .git/